greenelab/meta-review/manuscript.md

 Manubot comes with several "plugins" that can be included in manuscripts exported as HTML.
 These plugins add special interactive features that enhance the user experience of viewing and reading manuscripts (Figure @fig:plugins).
 For example, with the "tooltips" plugin enabled, when the user hovers over a link to a reference or figure, a preview of that item pops up above the link, along with controls to navigate between other mentions of that item elsewhere in the document.
-The build process can also accommodate different "themes", which change the general aesthetics and appearance of the exported document (for example, from a contemporary sans-serif style to a more traditional serif style).
+The build process can also accommodate different "themes", which change the general aesthetics and appearance of the exported document (e.g. from a contemporary sans-serif style to a more traditional serif style).
 The architecture of the plugins and themes is designed to provide authors with enough flexibility to suit their particular needs and preferences.

 ![